baselbb/secret_messages/README.md

   https://en.wikipedia.org/wiki/One-time_pad

 # Using Secret Messages
-Main file to run is menu.py
+Main file to run is menu.py.
+To start playing secret messages game:
+`python menu.py`

 A menu will appear which asks the user for different options to encrypt or decrypt text